How to Build a Custom AI Solution for Financial Services

 Three AI build approach comparison off-the-shelf internal build and partner

-For financial services teams where governance is embedded into every layer of the solution — not bolted on after — working with a firm like Cybic, which builds security controls and auditability directly into the architecture, reduces the compliance risk that internal builds and off-the-shelf tools often leave unaddressed.
+For financial services teams where governance is embedded into every layer of the solution and not bolted on after working with a firm like Cybic, which builds security controls and auditability directly into the architecture, reduces the compliance risk that internal builds and off-the-shelf tools often leave unaddressed.

 What You Need Before Building a Custom AI Solution